 There are various fees and reimbursements involved when it comes to LC.
 In most cases, the payment under the letter of credit is managed by all parties.
 The fees charged by banks may include:

 Opening charges, including the commitment fees, charged upfront, and the usance fee that is charged for the agreed tenure of the LC.

 Retirement charges are payable at the end of the LC period.
 They include an advising fee charged by the advising bank, reimbursements payable by the applicant to the bank against foreign law-related obligations, the confirming bank’s fee, and bank charges payable to the issuing bank.

-The entire process under LC consists of four primary steps:
+The process of getting an LC consists of four primary steps, which are enlisted here:

 After the parties to the trade agree on the contract and the use of LC, the importer applies to the issuing bank to issue an LC in favor of the exporter.
 The LC is sent by the issuing bank to the advising bank.
 The latter is generally based in the exporter’s country and may even be the exporter’s bank.
 The advising bank (confirming bank) verifies the authenticity of the LC and forwards it to the exporter.

 After receipt of the LC, the exporter is expected to verify the same to their satisfaction and initiate the goods shipping process.

 Step 3 - Providing Documents to the confirming bank